 - Official language: English

-- Biggest cities: London, Birmingham, Glasgow, Edinburgh, Liverpool, Bristol
+- Biggest cities: London, Manchester, Sheffield, Birmingham, Edinburgh, Glasgow, Cardiff, Belfast

-No matter where you’re from, you’ll need a valid passport in order to enter the UK.
+No matter where you’re from, you’ll need a valid passport to enter the UK.
 From there, the legal requirements for moving to the UK will vary according to your nationality.

 - You have to apply before you actually go to the UK.
 You can do this, at the earliest, 3 months before you go